 - Effects of North Valley Wall instability.
 A future rock fall/slide could temporarily reduce the capacity of the channel to convey flows. - Effects of aufeis.
-Channel designs appear to assume an unobstructed channel for each Option.
+Channel designs assume an unobstructed channel for each Option.
 Residual aufeis has been documented downstream of Drop Structure 4 after freshet, with clear indications that flows had been over the top of the ice surface rather than below it.
-Aufeis would reduce the capacity of the channel to convey spring freshet flows. - Effects of retention of the surface elevation on the existing and future seepage of water from Hudgeon Lake.
-Little water flows over the lake outlet during summer low flow periods.
-Seepage from the lake is believed to be a cause, and to be related to the area of the waste dump that water can enter and the effective head (difference in elevation between the lake level and discharge areas downstream). - Effects of beaver.
+Aufeis would reduce the capacity of the channel to convey spring freshet flows. - Effects of retention of the current surface elevation on the existing and future seepage of water from Hudgeon Lake.
+Little water flows over the lake outlet during summer low flow periods, and the channel has dried completely below the outlet (UMA, 2000) in extreme situations.
+Seepage from the lake is believed to be a cause, and to be related to the area of the waste dump that water can enter and the effective head (difference in elevation between the lake level and discharge areas downstream).
+The reduction of in-stream flow between the lake outlet and seepage zones downstream will result in reduced area and volume of fish habitat.
+Where sections of stream dry completely, such as in July of 1998 and again in 2005, fish that are in the creek may be isolated in small sections of stream where surface water remains. - Effects of beaver.
 Beaver are present up- and downstream of the mine area and pose a significant risk to the integrity and capacity of portions of channels for all Options except Option F. Low gradient channels and the outlet of the lake are at highest risk of damming.
-Beaver dams across the outlet of Hudgeon Lake may result in risks of significant flooding downstream if the dam were to collapse or otherwise rapidly fail. - Maintenance and rebuilding.
-Monitoring of the completed channel is proposed for all Options.
-Maintenance is limited to certain of the Options.
-The Options that do not include maintenance pose an increased risk that upstream passage will not be achieved in the long term.

-With a few design considerations, it is likely that all Options with the exception of I2 will allow the upstream migration of adult and sub-adult Arctic Grayling and juvenile ChinChinook Salmon to Hudgeon Lake immediately after construction.
+Beaver dams across the outlet of Hudgeon Lake may result in risks of significant flooding downstream if the dam were to collapse or otherwise rapidly fail. - Channel performance and maintenance.
+For each option it was assumed that funds for maintenance would be available or that the channel would perform as its design intended and no maintenance would be required. - Fish passage to Hudgeon Lake.
+With a few design considerations, it is likely that all Options with the exception of I2 will allow the upstream migration of adult and sub-adult Arctic Grayling and juvenile Chinook Salmon to Hudgeon Lake after construction and in the long term.
 Many or most Arctic Grayling reaching Hudgeon Lake are expected to enter the lake.
 Some will remain there throughout the summer in aerated surface waters.
-Others will cross the lake and then enter and ascend upper Clinton Creek and lower Easter Creek if it is not obstructed.
+Others will cross the lake and then enter and ascend upper Clinton Creek and lower Easter Creek.
 Most juvenile Chinook Salmon will probably remain in the channel, but some are expected to move through the lake to upper Clinton Creek.